F1LT3R/getdogs/README.md

 ###Number (-w, --width [number])

-The character-width that your dogs must be fit into. [defaults to 80 for true punchcard compatibility]
+The character-width that your dogs will display. [defaults to 80 for true punchcard compatibility]

     // Returns 100-character-wide dogs
     getdogs -w 100

 ###Monotone (-m, --monotone)

-Turn off the colors for the monochrome displays.
+Turns off colors for monochrome displays.

     // Takes away colors from your dogs getdogs -m

 ##Example

-Here is an example of the default output of the getdogs program:
+Here is an example of the default output of the getdogs program from version 0.0.7.

 ![getdogs Screenshot](http://i.imgur.com/bcSrvz8.png)